ASX: GED

 Lachlan Fold Belt, NSW

-Lachlan Fold Belt Copper-Gold & Silver Projects, NSW
+Lachlan Fold Belt Copper-Gold & Silver Projects

 Golden Deeps has extensive tenements covering over 600km2 in the eastern Lachlan Fold Belt copper-gold province in New South Wales (Figure 1).
 The Lachlan Fold Belt is a high-profile mining and exploration region that contains several major gold, copper-gold and silver deposits.
 These include Newcrest Mining Ltd’s Cadia-Ridgeway Mine, Evolution Mining Ltd’s Lake Cowal Mine, China Molybdenum Co.
 Ltd’s North Parkes Mine, Alkane Resources Ltd’s Tomingley mine, and Silver Mines Ltd’s Bowdens deposit.

-The Company’s tenements include the Havilah Project, the Tuckers Hill Project and the Acros and Crown JV tenements, which are located on the eastern margin of the Lachlan Fold Belt and straddle the boundary between the Siluro-Devonian Hill End Trough – which contains the Hill End gold field (2Moz produced), and the Rockley-Gulgong Volcanic Belt which is highly prospective for porphyry related copper-gold deposits (see regional map, below).
+The Company’s tenements include the Havilah Project, the Tuckers Hill Project and the Acros and Crown JV tenements, which are located on the eastern margin of the Lachlan Fold Belt and straddle the boundary between the Siluro-Devonian Hill End Trough – which contains the Hill End gold field (2Moz produced), and the Rockley-Gulgong Volcanic Belt which is the eastern of four Ordovician volcanic belts and is highly prospective for porphyry related copper-gold deposits (see regional map, below).

-At the Havilah Project the Company is targeting porphyry/volcanics hosted copper-gold and silver (Cu-Au-Ag) deposits in the Ordovician Sofala Volcanics and Carboniferous granitic intrusives.
-Mineralisation occurs on the tenement at the historical Milfor and Cheshire copper workings, within altered Sofala Volcanics that contain pyrite and chalcopyrite.
+Mineralisation occurs on the Havilah tenement at the historical Milfor and Cheshire copper workings, within altered Sofala Volcanics that contain pyrite and chalcopyrite.
 Extensive stream sediment copper anomalism occurs across the northeastern margin of the Aarons Park batholith, which outcrops immediately to the southwest of the Havilah tenement.
 This granitic intrusion is associated with porphyry Mo-W-Cu mineralisation west of the Havilah tenement at the Mt Pleasant Prospect (see Figure 2).

 Targets within the Acros (EL9114, EL9069 & EL9118) and Crown (EL9060) tenements include: